Effective February 28, 2022, face coverings will not be required for Park District patrons, with limited exceptions detailed below.

 What do I need to bring?

-ID, credit card to pay for your usage and deposit on your equipment rental and comfortable athletic clothing.
+ID, credit card to pay for your usage and deposit on your equipment rental and comfortable athletic clothing and socks.
 Sunscreen is recommended.

 How long does someone normally climb or boulder?